distillpub/post--circuits-curve-detectors/pages/article.md

 <FalsePositives />

-Nick found it hard to detect subtle curves across hundreds of curve images because he started to experience the [Afterimage effect](https://en.wikipedia.org/wiki/Afterimage) that occurs when looking at one kind of stimulus for a long time.
+Nick found it hard to detect subtle curves across hundreds of curve images because he started to experience the <a href="https://en.wikipedia.org/wiki/Afterimage">Afterimage effect</a> that occurs when looking at one kind of stimulus for a long time.
 As a result, he found it hard to tell whether subtle curves were simply perceptual illusions.
 By visualizing attribution, we can reveal the curves that the neuron sees in the image, showing us curves that our labeling process missed.
 In these cases, it seems <Neuron layer="mixed3b" neuron={379} /> is a superhuman curve detector.

 **How important are different points on the activation spectrum?**